obonaventure/cnp3/book/network/network.rst

 As explained earlier, BGP relies on incremental updates.
-This implies that when a BGP session starts, each router will first send BGP `UPDATE` messages to advertise to the other peer all the exportable routes that it knows.
-Once all these routes have been advertised, the BGP router will only send BGP `UPDATE` message about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawn.
+This implies that when a BGP session starts, each router first sends BGP `UPDATE` messages to advertise to the other peer all the exportable routes that it knows.
+Once all these routes have been advertised, the BGP router only sends BGP `UPDATE` message about a prefix if the route is new, one of its attributes has changed or the route became unreachable and must be withdrawn.
 The BGP `UPDATE` message allows BGP routers to efficiently exchange such information while minimising the number of bytes exchanged.
 Each `UPDATE` message contains :

  - a list of IP prefixes that are withdrawn
  - a list of IP prefixes that are (re-)advertised
  - the set of attributes (e.g. AS-Path) associated to the advertised prefixes

-In the remainder of this chapter, and although all routing information is exchanged by using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we will use the words :
+In the remainder of this chapter, and although all routing information is exchanged by using BGP `UPDATE` messages, we assume for simplicity that a BGP message contains only information about one prefix and we use the words :

  - `Withdraw message` to indicate a BGP `UPDATE` message containing one route that is withdrawn
  - `Update message` to indicate a BGP `UPDATE` containing a new or updated route towards one destination prefix with its attributes